juhasev/sample-ninja-help/project-disqualify-participants.md

 If you get many invalid panelist IDs, you are likely reconciling the wrong project!
 Or it could also be possible that those panelists do not have **started** status in the project.

+The no action taken simply means that

+1) Panelist's current status not match the statuses on allowed list (when reconciled to complete).
+2) Panelist already has a status you are reconciling to.

 ### What does the disqualification process do?

 **RECONCILE TO COMPLETE**